FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 Why do we want deep generative models?
 Because we want to learn the latent representations for language.
 Human language contains rich latent factors, the continuous ones might be emotion, intention, and others, the discrete/ structural factors might be POS/ NER tags or syntax trees.
 They are latent since we just observe the sentence.
 They are also generative: human should produce language based on the overall idea, the current emotion, the syntax, and all other things we can or cannot name.

 How to model them in a statistically principled way?
-Can we have a flexible framework that allows us to incorporate explicite supervision signals when we have labels, or add distant supervision or logical/ statistical constraints when we do not have labels but have other prior knowledge, or simply infer whatever makes the most sense when we have no labels or a priori?
+Can we have a flexible framework that allows us to incorporate explicit supervision signals when we have labels, or add distant supervision or logical/ statistical constraints when we do not have labels but have other prior knowledge, or simply infer whatever makes the most sense when we have no labels or a priori?
 Is it possible that we exploit the modeling power of advanced neural architectures while still being mathematical and probabilistic?
 DGMs allow us to achieve these goals.

 Let us begin the journey.